4idrossifenil-etanammide/Emergent-Behaviors/README.md

 # ⚠️ Disclaimer: Uni Project Repo 🚧
 Before you dive into this repo, here are a few things you should know:

-📌 This was a university project – meaning it was built with deadlines, specific exam requirements, and a whole lot of learning along the way.
+📌 This repository was created for the course _Reinforcement Learning (2025)_ – meaning it was built with deadlines, specific exam requirements, and a whole lot of learning along the way.

 🛠️ Expect rough edges – You might find some less-than-ideal code, typos, missing documentation, or even bits of unused logic hanging around.
 It happens.